-You can succeed in business even without any experience and with very little money.
-But you need to make the best decisions on a number of critical issues.
-Here’s some quick advice on how to make the best choices.
+You can succeed in starting a business even without any experience and with very little money.
+But you need to make really good decisions on a number of important issues.
+Here’s some quick advice on how you can make the very best choices on these critical issues.

 1-Find an awesome business idea

 A great business idea is going to make a difference in the success of your business.
-Yet many entrepreneurs go about choosing a business idea the wrong way and end up with either a bad business or a business that isn’t well suited for them.
+Yet many entrepreneurs go about choosing a business idea poorly and end up with either a bad business or a business that isn’t well suited for them.
 Often, they don’t even really choose a business idea.
-They just drift towards it.
+They kind of slowly move towards it without thinking hard about it and without seriously considering alternatives.
 Maybe they saw that a particular business had a lot of customers.
 Maybe they heard that a friend of a friend was making a lot of money in a business.

-Instead, you want to choose your business idea carefully.
+Instead, you should select a business idea carefully.
 First, you should put together a big list of business ideas that appeal to you.
 If you don’t start out with a big list of business ideas to consider, you are not going to end up with an awesome one.

-Are there really lots of good business ideas out there?
+Are there really lots of good business ideas that might work for you?
 Absolutely!
 And many ideas require little experience or money.
 I started over 12 successful businesses and most of them I began with under $2,000, usually in fields that I knew nothing about.
 One of these businesses I later sold for $40 million.

 Next, you want to carefully evaluate your favorite business ideas and decide which is the very best one for you.
 You want to carefully consider factors such as the potential upside of the business, the inherent risk of the business and the suitability of the business for you.

-Finding an awesome business idea will go a long way to making your business a big success, so give this process the time and effort it deserves.
+Finding an awesome business idea will be a key element to making your business a big success, so give this process the time and effort it deserves.

 For more on finding a business idea check out my course, Start-a-Business 101.
 In this course, I present hundreds of my favorite ideas.
 I also give you my 6-step process for finding the very best idea for you.